prisma/specs/schema/Readme.md

 - `uuid()` - generates a fresh UUID
 - `cuid()` - generates a fresh cuid
-- `between(min, max)` - generates a random int in the specified range > ⚠ This is not implemented yet.
+- `between(min, max)` - generates a random int in the specified range (⚠ This is not implemented yet)
 - `now()` - current date and time

 Default values using a dynamic generator can be specified as follows: